antD97/SDPS/readme.md

   By only displaying columns that are relevant to you and clicking the button in the top left corner to hide the sidebar, you can resize the window and use the shortcuts so that the tool is as out of your way as possible.

+- In the "Odin bots" section of jungle practice, there are three Odin bots to the immediate left.
+  These bots are handy for DPS calculations.
+The first one matches your character's level, the second one is level one, and the third one is level twenty.
+There are also buttons to the right that let you change the amount of protections they have.

+- If you are in a match, and the DPS log says "End", try typing the command `/combatlog toggle piped` into Smite chat again.
+You may have accidentally entered it twice which prevents SDPS from monitoring your combat log.

 - **This one is fairly important** depending on the type of scenario you are trying to measure, in particular burst damage.
 If there are multiple damage ticks that occur at the same time (e.g.